 Types of Records and Documents that Need to Be Held Long-Term

-One of the biggest questions we get on long-term records storage is on figuring out which documents, files, or records you need to consider holding onto long-term.
+One of the biggest questions on long-term records storage is figuring out which documents, files, or records you need to consider holding onto long-term.
+This list includes some of the documents and/or records that you should archive.
+Additionally, we include what you should retain permanently.

 By no means is this a comprehensive list, since regulatory, governmental, and company requirements vary greatly- but it does include some of the ‘must haves’ for archival purposes.
 Records retention requirements are also different from state to state.
+Furthermore, if you want more details on various record retention times, check out this article on business retention times.

-Business Records
+Business Documents

 These records are everything that you use to start and maintain a business.
-This includes any and all contracts that your businesses entered into from its inception.
+This includes any contracts that your businesses entered into from its inception.
 Minutes of corporate or executive meetings can come in handy in case your company is involved in employee litigation- and legal correspondence can help keep your company out of trouble.

 - Articles of incorporation